NCERT Solution for Class 6 Science Chapter 4 - Exploring Magnets

 Answer: By bringing the marked magnet near the unmarked one, if the two ends attract, the unmarked magnet's pole is the opposite of the marked magnet's pole.
 If they repel, the poles are similar.

 Question 7: A bar magnet has no markings to indicate its poles.
-How would you find out near which end its North pole is located without using another magnet?
+How would you find out which end its North pole is located without using another magnet?

 Answer: Suspend the magnet freely, and it will align itself in the north-south direction.
 The end pointing towards the north is the North Pole, and the end pointing towards the south is the South Pole.

-Question 8: If the earth is itself a magnet, can you guess the poles of the earth’s magnet by looking at the direction of the magnetic compass?
+Question 8: If the Earth is itself a magnet, can you guess the poles of the Earth’s magnet by looking at the direction of the magnetic compass?

 Answer: